-Research and development expenses increased to \$68.0 million in 2022 from \$24.8 million in 2021, representing a 174% increase.
-This increase was due primarily to costs related to conducting the ongoing Phase 3 clinical program of simufilam, costs of an on-going cognition maintenance study and open-label study in simufilam, and costs related to the manufacture of clinical trial supplies compared to the prior year.
-Higher pre-clinical study costs as well as increased personnel costs also contributed to the increase.
-Grant funding received from NIH, recorded as a reduction in research and development expenses, also decreased compared to the prior year.
-During the years ended December 30, 2022 and 2021, we received \$0.9 million and \$3.9 million in research grants from NIH, respectively.
+Research and development expenses increased to \$89.4 million in 2023 from \$68.0 million in 2022, representing a 31% increase.
+This increase was due primarily to costs related to conducting the ongoing Phase 3 clinical program of simufilam, costs of a cognition maintenance study and an ongoing open-label study in simufilam compared to the prior year.
+Higher pre-clinical study costs also contributed to the increase.